 How often do veneers need replacing?

-Most veneers are replaced after about 15 years of wear.
+You may need to replace your veneers after about 15 years of wear.
 Depending on your oral care routine and diet, they may last longer.
 Some patients choose to replace their old veneers when newer types created with advanced technology are available.
 Only a dentist can remove and replace a porcelain veneer.

 Schedule a Dental Exam & Porcelain Veneer Consultation